- Arrive Friday evening, just in time for a hearty PA Dutch meal.

 4. Skip the chain restaurants.

 There are so many local restaurants that are fabulous.
 There are Amish run and Pennsylvania Dutch style restaurants to choose from.
 Don’t skip downtown Lancaster, it is a foodie’s mecca and loaded with top-notch eateries.
 Many microbrews have sprung up in the past several years, give one a try.
-Restaurants open in Amish Country.
+We like Katie’s Kitchen, Dienner’s Country Restaurant, Lancaster Brewing Company, and the Speckled Hen Cafe to name a few.

 5. Take a buggy ride.